huggingface/course/video_transcripts/en/chapter1/07_encoder-decoders.md

 In this video, we'll study the encoder-decoder architecture.
-An example of a popular encoder-only architecture is T5.
+An example of a popular encoder-decoder model is T5.

 In order to understand how the encoder-decoder works, we recommend you check out the videos on encoders and decoders as standalone models.
 Understanding how they behave individually will help understanding how an encoder-decoder behaves.